How to Use Time Matters in the Cloud in 2024

 Introduction

-Time Matters is a long-standing, powerful practice management and document management platform for law firms.
 Many law firms across North America rely on Time Matters to manage their clients, matters, and documents.

-Today, more and more firms are looking to break the chains of expensive, in-house servers, rid themselves of the headaches of managing IT, and empower their team to work from anywhere.
+More and more firms are looking to break the chains of expensive, in-house servers, rid themselves of the headaches of managing IT, and empower their team to work from anywhere.
 This prompts many law firms to look to the cloud for its capability as a decentralized, externally-hosted method of running the tools your law firm needs every day.

 If you have some apprehension about utilizing the cloud for your law firm, and utilizing it for Time Matters in particular, we have you covered.